gurock/trcli/README.md

 > 2. If you change the test name in your automation suite later, that will create a new test case in TestRail, unless you also update the `automation_id` field for the test case in TestRail
 > 3. If you are using the CLI tool in a CI context, we recommend using the `-y` option to automatically accept test case creation prompts

-For more detail, please refer to the [Automation workflows - Code first](https://support.gurock.com/hc/en-us/articles/12609674354068) documentation.
+For more detail, please refer to the [Automation workflows - Code-first](https://support.gurock.com/hc/en-us/articles/12609674354068) documentation.

 ### 2. Using Case ID